More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # WorkerTask

-Indicates a corresponding module of a project under assembly
+This entity creates a bridge table between the Worker and Part entities.
--  `id`: Module of a project under assembly
+-  `id`: Unique identifier
    -  Attribute type: **Property**.
    -  Optional
--  `executedBy`: Identification of the project  to which this machine is working on
+-  `executedBy`: Identifies the worker who processed the part
    -  Attribute type: **Property**.
    -  Optional
--  `executedIn`: Identification of the project  to which this machine is working on
+-  `executedIn`: Identifies the part processed by the worker
    -  Attribute type: **Property**.
    -  Optional
 -  `startTime`: Saves date and time information when the start button is pressed